Lewis A. Fidler

-Lewis A. "Lew" Fidler (May 27, 1956 – May 5, 2019) was a New York City Councilman.
+Lewis A. "Lew" Fidler (May 27, 1956 – May 5, 2019) was an American politician and New York City Councilman.
 In January 2002, he began his first term representing the 46th district in New York City, which includes the Brooklyn neighborhoods of Bergen Beach, Canarsie, Georgetown, Flatlands, Marine Park, Mill Basin, Mill Island, Gerritsen Beach, Madison and Sheepshead Bay.

 Career

 City Council

 During his time in the City Council, Fidler chaired of the Youth Services committee.
 He has also served as assistant majority leader under Speaker Christine Quinn.
 Fidler also served on the Education, Finance, Housing & Buildings, State & Federal Legislation, Veterans and Rules, Privileges & Elections committees.
 He was Democratic State Committeeman since 1992.
 In 2009, Fidler faced only token opposition from a Republican candidate whom he defeated with 79.2 percent of the vote.
 Fidler did not run for re-election in 2013 due to term limits; he was succeeded by fellow Democrat Alan Maisel on January 1, 2014.